albirrkarim/react-speech-highlight-demo/API.md

 ## 2. getLangForThisText()

-For example you want to implement this package into blog website with multi language, it's hard to know the exact language for each post / article.
+For example, if you want to implement this package into a blog website with multiple languages, it's hard to know the exact language for each post/article.

-Then i use chat gpt api to detect what language from some text. see [How to build this package with open ai api integration](MAKE_BACKEND.md)
+Then I use the ChatGPT API to detect the language from the text.
+See [How to build this package with OpenAI API integration](MAKE_BACKEND.md)

 <details>
   <summary>Show Code</summary>